eumorpurgo/TextileDrawingMachine/README.md

 To generate the G-code instructions for the machine, the python software contours can be used.
 It takes a png as input and ouput the corresponding G-code.
 It can be found under the contour directory of this repository.
 See instructions there.

 To streamline the all process of generating the code, a frontend can be launched.
 It offers a web page with some basic G-code instructions that can be used to calibrate the machine and an interface where it is possible to upload the png file and convert them to G-code.
+### Digital Wax Pen

+In this repository you can find also information on how to build a pen to draw with wax on textile with the Textile Drawing Machine.

 ### Credits
 Textile Drawing Machine  has been designed by Eugenia Morpurgo (mechanics and electronics), [Florent Noel](https://github.com/heb-dtc) (software), with the help of [Sami Sabik](http://samisabik.fr/) and [Come Turrata](https://github.com/cometu).